 The Offering will take place during the period commencing on the date a receipt is issued for the final prospectus by the British Columbia Securities Commission and ending at the close of business on the date of the last Closing.
-It is expected that the initial Closing Date will be in or about April 2024.
+It is expected that the initial Closing Date will be in or about February 2025.
 Subscription proceeds received by the Agents will be held by the Agents until the Closing Date.
 If subscriptions for a minimum of 100,000 Units have not been received within 90 days after the issuance of a receipt for the final prospectus or any amendment thereto, this Offering may not continue and the subscription proceeds for the Units or the Units of the applicable Class, as applicable, will be returned, without interest or deduction, to the Subscribers.
-If the maximum Offering is not achieved at the initial Closing date, subsequent Closings may be completed on or before the date that is 90 days from the date of the receipt for the final prospectus, the total period of the distribution must not end more than 180 days from the date of the receipt of the final prospectus.
+If the maximum Offering is not achieved at the initial Closing date, subsequent Closings may be completed on or before the date that is 90 days from the date of the receipt for the final prospectus or any amendment thereto, provided that if there is an amendment to the final prospectus, the total period of the distribution must not end more than 180 days from the date of the receipt of the final prospectus.